Abortion laws spark profound changes in other medical care

 Many abortion laws are vague and they vary by state.
 That can leave physicians in a quandary.

-“We’ve asked some legislators, ‘How are medical providers supposed to interpret the laws?’” said Dr. Dana Stone, who is based in Oklahoma, a state that recently banned almost all abortions.
+“We’ve asked some legislators, ‘How are medical providers supposed to interpret the laws?’”
+Dr. Dana Stone, who is based in Oklahoma, a state that recently banned almost all abortions, said.
+“They say, ‘They’ll figure it out.”